altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Even I won't follow such an order-- What are your plans?"<br/>

-Altina and Jerome stared at Regis.
+Altina and Jerome stared at Regis.<br/>

-There was no way to tell if it would work...
+There was no way to tell if it would work...<br/>

-Even so, they had to do this.
+Even so, they had to do this.<br/>

 "We attack Fort Volks.
 After seizing it, the Military department has to acknowledge us."<br/>

-The two were dumbfounded.
+The two were dumbfounded.<br/>

 Was it time for jokes!
-Before being shouted at, Regis started the next phase of explanation.
+Before being shouted at, Regis started the next phase of explanation.<br/>

-He displayed his researched on the long table.
+He displayed his researched on the long table.<br/>

-It was soaked and had the footprint of a huge man on it, but the paper was relatively intact.
+It was soaked and had the footprint of a huge man on it, but the paper was relatively intact.<br/>

 "...
 Listen to me.
 That fort has the reputation of being invincible, but the number of troops stationed there must be small.
 The problem is the terrain and the countless cannons."<br/>

-Altina leaned closer, her ruby like eyes almost reflecting Regis' face.
+Altina leaned closer, her ruby like eyes almost reflecting Regis' face.<br/>

 "Regis..."<br/>